Cortinarius cinnamomeus: Description

-The spore deposit is a light rusty saffron color.
-The spores have an elongated ellipsoid shape with a finely punctate (studded with punctures) to almost smooth surface, and measure 8.5–10 by 4.4 μm.
-The basidia (the spore-bearing cells) are 20–30 by 5–8 μm.

-Fruit bodies of C. cinnamomeus are used in mushroom dyeing to produce a brown color.
+The basidia (spore-bearing cells) are 20–30 by 5–8 μm.
+The spores are elliptical with a slightly roughened surface, measuring 6–9.5 by 4–5 μm and producing a rusty-brown spore print.

+Similar species

+It resembles C. croceus, C. gentilis, other members of the subgenus Dermocybe, as well as some in Telamonia.

 Distribution and habitat

-The fruit bodies of Cortinarius cinnamomeus are common in damp places in coniferous forests, growing not only in Europe but apparently throughout the temperate zone of the northern hemisphere.
+The fruit bodies of are common in damp places in coniferous forests, growing not only in Europe but apparently throughout the temperate zone of the Northern Hemisphere.
 It has also been collected from Yunnan Province, China.

-Cortinarius cinnamomeus colonizes the root systems of the sedges Carex flacca and Carex pilulifera, forming ectomycorrhizal-like structures lacking a Hartig net—a network of hyphae that penetrate between the epidermal and cortical cells of the root.
+The species colonizes the root systems of the sedges Carex flacca and Carex pilulifera, forming ectomycorrhizal-like structures lacking a Hartig net—a network of hyphae that penetrate between the epidermal and cortical cells of the root.
 The structures formed between C. cinnamomeus and the sedges possess a distinct fungal mantle (85–100 μm thick), hyphal infection in epidermal cells, rhizomorphs and extramatrical hyphae.
 These ectomycorrhiza-like structures are formed on first-order lateral roots but are morphologically and anatomically distinct from dauciform roots (short swollen hairy lateral roots).

+Uses

+The fruit bodies are used in mushroom dyeing to produce a brown color.

+Although it has been claimed to be edible, it can resemble some deadly poisonous species.